Ebazhanov/linkedin-skill-assessments-quizzes/python/python-quiz.md

 - [ ] Decrease and conquer
 - [x] Divide and conquer

 Both merge sort and quicksort employ a common algorithmic paradigm based on recursion.
-This paradigm, divide-and-conquer, breaks a problem into subproblems that are similar to the original problem, recursively solves the subproblems, and finally combines the solutions to the subproblems to solve the original problem.
+This paradigm, divide-and-conquer, breaks a problem into subproblem's that are similar to the original problem, recursively solves the subproblem's, and finally combines the solutions to the subproblem's to solve the original problem.
 [reference](https://www.khanacademy.org/computing/computer-science/algorithms/merge-sort/a/divide-and-conquer-algorithms#:~:text=Both%20merge%20sort%20and%20quicksort,to%20solve%20the%20original%20problem.)

 #### Q32.
 What is runtime complexity of the list's built-in `.append()` method?